tobyweston/temperature-machine/README.md

     res: Double = 20.6875

+This is how the software goes about it.

 ### Sensor Precision

-Byte 4 of the scratchpad is a configuration byte, you can use it to set the conversion resolution, aka, the number of decimal places the temperature will show as.
-The DS18b20 is supposed to be set at the most accurate (12 bit) at the factory but I've had units that we set to record temperatures at 0.5 °C steps (9 bit).
+Byte 4 of the scratchpad is a configuration byte, you can use it to set the conversion resolution; the number of decimal places the temperature will show as.
+The DS18B20 is supposed to be set at the most accurate (12 bit) at the factory but I've had units that we set to record temperatures at 0.5 °C steps (9 bit).

 Byte 4 Hex | Precision | Example
 --- | --- | ---